Cobalamin/Propionate/Homocysteine Metabolism Related Disorders Panel, Sequencing and Deletion/Duplication

 Confirm suspected cobalamin (vitamin B12)/propionate/homocysteine metabolism-related disorder in individuals with clinical symptoms and/or biochemical findings.
 Do not use to assess vitamin B12 level.

-Lavender (EDTA) or yellow (ACD Solution A or B).
+Lavender or pink (EDTA) or yellow (ACD solution A or B).

 Ambient: 72 hours; Refrigerated: 1 week; Frozen: Unacceptable